MCP, AGENTS.md, and Context Engineering for Beginners

 Mini action step: Create a rough list of what your AI tool can and cannot change.

 Different AI tools may look for different instruction files.
-Keeping tool-specific notes clear helps avoid confusion.
+Keeping general rules and tool-specific notes clear helps avoid confusion.

 Mini action step: If you use Claude Code, write one Claude-specific instruction you want it to remember.